CraftAcademy/library-challenge/README.md

 -------
 * Advice on creating duplicate data.yml file to enable iterative testing (Thomas)
 * Support on connections of visitor class to library class variables and methods (Thomas)
+* Support on ensuring checkout process wrote to YAML file (Thomas)

 ### Other comments